 Figure 7.
 After refreshing the webpage.

-In this example, the Description filter has already been added, and is now greyed out so that it cannot be selected again.
+In this example, the Description filter has already been added and is no longer an option to choose from in the drop-down menu.
 To edit or remove an existing filter, use the icons on the left side of the page in the Filters box (see Figure 9, below).

 A description of these icons and their functions can be found in the legend of icons used in the TDA.